dibyendumajumdar/dmr_c/README.md

 * Parser - this parses the token stream and creates parse tree and symbols
 * Linearizer - this takes the parsed tree and symbols and generates SSA IR
 * Optimizer - this performs various optimizations on the SSA IR

+### The JIT backends

 * LLVM backend - this takes the SSA IR output and converts this to LLVM IR
 * NanoJIT backend - alternative backend that generates machine code using NanoJIT
+* The JIT backends take the [Sparse SSA IR](https://github.com/dibyendumajumdar/dmr_c/blob/master/docs/instructions.md) generated by the linearizer in sparse and converts these to JIT IR instructions.
+* You can view the Sparse SSA IR output by running the linearize command.
+* The [Sparse SSA IR](https://github.com/dibyendumajumdar/dmr_c/blob/master/docs/instructions.md) is lower level than LLVM IR - in particular it has no concept of types other than primitive integer, floating point and pointer types, and is similar to NanoJIT IR in this respect.
+The generated LLVM IR therefore relies upon casting the values where required to types expected by LLVM.

 ## Links